 How can you reach Stage 5 security maturity in the above Forrester model where your activity is fully automated, consistent, and wholly effective?

-Truly protecting your endpoints and data assets requires the ability to remediate incidents at the time of detection.
-With an integrated security management tool, you can gain the ability to have visibility into threats and completely reverse changes in real-time on your PCs, POS systems, mobile devices, and more.
+Truly protecting your endpoints and data assets requires remediating incidents at the time of detection.
+With an integrated security management tool, you can gain visibility into threats and completely reverse changes in real-time on your PCs, POS systems, mobile devices, and more.

 Achieving a Mature Endpoint Security Strategy